nyckidsrise-logo

 Altogether, the Save for College Program enables parents and guardians, family members, friends, schools, communities, businesses, and government to work together to build assets and support expectations of educational and economic success for every child.

-4. How does the “scholarship” part of the Save for College Program work?
+2. How does the “scholarship” part of the Save for College Program work?

 Once your child is enrolled in the Program, NYC Kids RISE will create an NYC Scholarship Account and automatically allocate $100 toward your child’s educational future.
 Over time, NYC Kids RISE will offer opportunities for your family to earn more money for your child’s NYC Scholarship Account.
-Community organizations, businesses, and others can also add to the scholarship accounts to help your child reach their college and career goals.
+Community organizations, businesses, neighbors, and others can also add to the scholarship accounts to help your child reach their college and career goals.

 NYC Kids RISE, a nonprofit organization, owns and manages the scholarship funds on behalf of participating students, and invests the funds in the NY 529 Direct Plan, a type of investment account specifically designed to help save for higher education.
 NYC Scholarship Accounts can gain or lose money over time, depending on financial markets and the performance of the investment.

 If you are the parent or guardian of an eligible child, as long as you do not opt out of the Program, NYC Kids RISE will create and fund this NYC Scholarship Account on your child’s behalf.
-You will receive a Welcome Kit from NYC Kids RISE when your child’s NYC Scholarship Account is created.
+You will receive a Welcome Booklet from NYC Kids RISE when your child’s NYC Scholarship Account is created.
 To activate and view over time the scholarship funds allocated to your child’s NYC Scholarship Account:

 • You will NOT be required to deposit money